objoyful/hello-world/README.md

 # hello-world

-A simple Hello World program.

-Hi, this is our first program!
-It's so  we can see how GitHub works!
-So cool!

-# Markdown Syntax
+Hello, evryone!
+This is my first repository!
+It was made for me to see how github works!

-I will also explain the markdown syntax.
+I will also show a quick Markdown tutorial.
+This will help me (and you) learn the Markdown language.

+Enjoy!

+## Markdown Tutorial

+Welcome to the Markdown tutorial!

 Typing normal text will display normal text.

+EX `Normal text`

 You must put one line of empty space to separate sentences.

+EX: `Some text`

+`more text`

 ## Italics and Bold